Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

 ## Repository overview

-This repository contains all scripts required to reproduce the microbiome and metatranscriptomic analyses presented in the manuscript, including data retrieval, preprocessing, statistical analyses and figure generation.
-Raw sequencing data are publicly available through the NCBI Sequence Read Archive, while all downstream analyses can be reproduced using the scripts provided in this repository.
+This repository contains all scripts required to reproduce the microbiome (metataxonomic) and metatranscriptomic analyses presented in the manuscript, including sequencing data retrieval, preprocessing, statistical analyses and figure generation.
+Raw sequencing data are publicly available through the NCBI Sequence Read Archive (NCBI SRA), while all downstream analyses can be reproduced using the scripts provided in this repository.

 To obtain the repository, install Git (if not already installed https://github.com/git-guides/install-git), open a terminal and clone the repository: